What happens during a financial assessment

 The financial assessment will work out how much you can pay towards the standard rate of care home fees.

-Carers Scotland has a factsheet (PDF) on getting assessments in Scotland.
+Carers Scotland has a factsheet on getting assessments (PDF 533 KB) in Scotland.